 Remind Yourself That This is Not Your Fault

 People with this type of disorder do not readily admit a mistake and will not likely take responsibility for causing you grief or pain.
-On the contrary, they often project their own negative behaviors onto others and get angry or act bewildered when things don’t go the way they want.
+On the contrary, they often project their own negative behavior onto others and get angry or act bewildered when things don’t go the way they want.
 Whatever you do, don’t take the blame for things that are not your fault.
 Making peace by accepting blame will only make the situation worse.

 Have a Support System